bwhmather/verktyg/README.rst

 This wraps the routing system and provides a binding mechanism to allow extension.
 The request and server context are kept explicit and separate.

+Focus is on building api's where support for multiple content types is likely to be important, and where it doesn't make sense to use a form builder and therefore share code between ``GET`` and other methods.
+For building html websites flask is probably a better choice.

 Components
 ----------